-We are proud to announce that Copyrightlaws.com CEO Lesley Ellen Harris is the author of Licensing Digital Content: A Practical Guide for Librarians, and that this is Lesley's 10th book.
-Click to purchase this book.
+Copyrightlaws.com's CEO Lesley Ellen Harris is the author of Licensing Digital Content: A Practical Guide for Librarians.
+Its third edition is Lesley's 10th book.
+You can purchase the book here.

-Covering the basics of digital licensing for librarians, the new third edition, published by ALA Editions, provides a freshened look at all the key issues as well as updated sample agreement clauses.
-Giving library professionals and students the understanding and the tools needed to negotiate and organize license agreements, Harris uses a plain-language approach that demystifies the process.
+Covering the basics of digital licensing for librarians, the new third edition, published by ALA Editions, provides a refreshed look at all the key issues as well as updated sample agreement clauses.
+Giving library professionals and students the understanding and the tools needed to negotiate and organize license agreements, Harris uses a plain language approach that demystifies the process.
 Her guide:

-- provides sources of additional information on the global aspects of licensing, and
+- Provides sources of additional information on the global aspects of licensing

 Table of Contents for Licensing Digital Content

 - Note to Canadian and Other Non-U.S. Readers